ray-project/ray/doc/source/train/user-guides/results.rst

 :ref:`offline batch inference with Ray Data <batch_inference_ray_train>`, or :doc:`online model serving with Ray Serve </serve/index>`.

-The checkpoints retrieved from the :class:`~ray.air.result.Result` object correspond to those you passed to :func:`train.report <ray.train.report>` as an argument :ref:`in your training function <train-monitoring-and-logging>`.
+The checkpoints retrieved from the :class:`~ray.train.result.Result` object correspond to those you passed to :func:`train.report <ray.train.report>` as an argument :ref:`in your training function <train-monitoring-and-logging>`.